ethpandaops/ethereum-package/README.md

         "goomy_blob_args": []
     },

-    // True by defaults, adds services defined in "additional_services" alongside the Ethereum network
-    // If set to false:
-    //  - only Ethereum network (EL and CL nodes) will be launched.
-Nothing else (no transaction spammer)
-    //  - params for the CL nodes will be ignored (e.g. CL node image, CL node extra params) "launch_additional_services": true,

     // By default includes
     //  - A transaction spammer & blob spammer is launched to fake transactions sent to the network
     //  - Forkmon for EL will be launched